Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

-Weekly runs and games, educational videos and additional health & wellness resources delivered through a weekly newsletter
+A program guide filled with weekly runs and games, educational videos and additional health & wellness resources

 The Virtual Kilometer Kids Facebook Group to connect with other participants and their families to celebrate your accomplishments throughout the season and stay up-to-date on everyone's progress

 Opportunities to compete in FREE, fun, midweek virtual runs hosted by Atlanta Track Club

 Registration will open for the Fall 2021 Virtual Season on July 19 and at that time you can begin whenever works best for you.
 To learn more, please contact us for more information.